gatsbyjs/gatsby-source-wordpress-experimental/docs/why-use-this-plugin.md

 # Why use Gatsby instead of WordPress PHP templates?

-Well for starters you can keep using WordPress as the fantastic CMS it is, and use React and modern tooling for your front-end!
+For starters you can keep using WordPress as the fantastic CMS it is, and use React and modern tooling for your front-end!

-Some of the highlights are
+Some highlights:

 - Increased security and performance due to the static rendering of Gatsby
 - A componentized architecture for your front-end code with React (better maintainability)